lal0904/YanrongWu-PHBS_MLF_2019/Final Group Project/README.md

 - *6-Month London Interbank Offered Rate (LIBOR), based on U.S. Dollar* **(USD6MTD156N)**
 - *12-Month London Interbank Offered Rate (LIBOR), based on U.S. Dollar* **(USD12MD156N)**

+## 3. Project Goal
+When the gap between the long-term bonds and short-term bonds shrinks, it always indicates that the market anticipates the interest rates will fall in future as a hedge to upcoming downturn.
+In some extreme circumstances, this indicator can even alert the recession of the stock market.
+Our goal is to capture this relationship and make the model useful for recession prediction.
+Project method:
+However, this fact is not detailed enough to guide predictions.
+Firstly, we need to define what is a recession, 20% down of the stock market or even serious?
+Secondly, the collapse will not follow the contraction closely, markets need time to digest, so we need a digest time range from a quarter to a year.
+The difference of the observation period will also affect the result of the define of recession.
+Lastly, we wonder whether there is a threshold value that when the linear combination of the return rate of short-term and long-term exceed the value, the possibility of recession can be significantly enhanced.
+As a result, we will add the features below into our model,
+1)     Observation period: range from a month to a year
+2)     threshold of the linear combination of the return rate such as: Ay – Bx< c
+3)     Definition of the recession: range from 10% to 50%.
+When we defined the features and processed the data, we will divide the set into train and test, then we will build a model use classifier such as logistic regression and decision tree to maximize the accuracy on the test set.
+Use this model we can do our predict of the next recession.